ICanBoogie/bind-http/README.md

 The following event hooks are attached:

-- `ICanBoogie\Core::configure`: Used to define an instance of [ProvideDispatcher][] as dispatcher provider.
+- `ICanBoogie\Application::configure`: Used to define an instance of [ProvideDispatcher][] as dispatcher provider.
 This provider uses the `http_dispatchers` configuration to create the request dispatcher.